TheUnstoppable/Essentials/docs/cms.md

 # How to use?
-Essentials CMS uses a custom text-based format named **ECMS** (stands for Essentials CMS) with `.cms` file extension, and allows creation of Chat content, Menu content and Popup content.
+Essentials CMS uses a custom text-based format named **ECMSL** (stands for Essentials CMS Language) with `.cms` file extension, and allows creation of Chat content, Menu content and Popup content.
 Essentials ships with various CMS content for demonstration purposes.
 Each `.cms` file should start with a header that defines what the content is (Chat, Menu, Popup) and then following lines after the header are content and trigger types.
 <br /><br />